GravityKit/GravityView/readme.txt

 == Changelog ==

 = 1.7.3 =
-* Fixed: Prevent displaying single entry view without running the advanced filters
+* Fixed: Prevent displaying a single Entry that doesn't match configured Advanced Filters
+* Added: `gravityview_has_archive` filter to enable View archive (see all Views by going to [sitename.com]/view/)

 = 1.7.2 on March 18 =
 * Added: Other Entries field - Show what other entries the entry creator has in the current View